 Start by doing the two exercises above, once a day, for 30 days.

-As you may know, meditation is a mind and body practise that by helping you focus on your breath, can enable you to find clarity, develop concentration, and enhance emotional positivity while encouraging you to remain in the present moment.
+As you may know, meditation is a mind and body practice that by helping you focus on your breath, can enable you to find clarity, develop concentration, and enhance emotional positivity while encouraging you to remain in the present moment.
 This empowers you to observe your thoughts or feelings without judging them.
 Try for yourself – Follow these 6 simple steps during your mindfulness meditation practice:

 Step 1: Settle down